gwlucastrig/gridfour/docs/notes/G93-Compression-Algorithms.md

 # Predictive Techniques for Raster Data Compression
 Data compression techniques that work well for text are often ineffective for raster data sets.
-Most data compression algorithms operate by identifying redundancy in a data set and replacing it with a more compact representation.
-Unfortunately, raster data, particularly geophysical information, tends to have a large number of unique values and, at least superficially, tends to exhibit relatively little redundancy.
+Virtually all data compression algorithms operate by identifying redundant elements in a data set and replacing them with a more compact representation.
+Unfortunately, many raster data sets, particularly those containing geophysical information, tend to not present redundancy in a form that conventional data compression tools can exploit.
+Turning to the elevation example cited above, it is easy to imagine a set of sample points collected along a constant slope.
+Each elevation value in the set would be unique.
+So a superficial inspection of the numeric values in the set would not reveal redundant elements.
+But every sample would reflect the same rate of increase from point to point.
+And the underlying structure of the data would, in fact, carry a high degree of redundancy.
+The key to compressing such data is to transform it into a state in which the redundant elements become visible to conventional data compression techniques.

-Many raster compression techniques address the problem of non-compliant raster data by using so called _predictive_ techniques_.
+Many raster compression techniques address the problem of non-compliant raster data by using so called _predictive_ techniques.
 These techniques implement models that predict the value at each grid point in the raster.
 The residuals from these predictions (actual value minus predicted value), tend to be small in magnitude and more readily compressed than the source data.
 Thus, in its